ramico/MDs/react/react-redux/readme.md

         const mapStateToProps = ({ mappedKey: /*selector*/ });
         ```

+        > This function has an additional param {ownProps} you can do logic by passing them

     1. `mapDispatchToProps(dispatch):obj`

         ```js
         // Diffraction
         const mapDispatchToProps = dispatch => ({ mappedKey: () => dispatch(/*call action creator*/) });
         ```

+        > This function has an additional param {ownProps} you can do logic by passing them

 1. Using hooks

     Both comes from *react-redux* package no mapping needed